2020 Elected Board Member Job Description

 SOA Meeting Requirements

-- Three Board meetings per year (meetings are 1½ days in length, plus approximately a ½ day to read meeting material):
+- Three Board meetings per year or as needed (meetings are 1½ days in length, plus approximately a ½ day to read meeting material):

 - June (held in conjunction with the SOA Health Meeting)